-As long as you make sure to choose a Green Chile Tomatillo Salsa without added sugar, this recipe is suitable for low carb diets, including Keto, as well as any phase of the South Beach Diet.
+As long as you choose a Green Chile Tomatillo Salsa without added sugar, this Green Chile Pork Taco Bowl recipe is suitable for low carb or Keto diets, as well as any phase of the original South Beach Diet.

 Find More Recipes Like This One: